 Our DT curriculum for years 1 – 6 is based on the National Curriculum as defined by the Department for Education.
 The DT curriculum is underpinned by providing our children with wider opportunities, independent learning and basic skills.

 We offer opportunities to focus on the development of the key technical areas of the DT curriculum – textiles, structures, mechanics & mechanical systems and for KS2 electrical systems.
 The structure of the DT weeks are detailed above.
 The way our DT curriculum is structured allow these technical aspects of the curriculum to be revisited and build on throughout the key stages (Key Stage 1, Lower Key Stage 2 and Upper Key Stage 2).
 Where appropriate, the DT project has a topical link to that half term’s Curriculum focus.
-For example, Year 6 creating model Anderson shelters linked with their WW2 Topic; Year 4 making a Carnival headdress within their Brazil Topic; Year 2 making a buggy-cart for the Park keeper during their Parks topic.
+For example, Year 6 creating model Anderson shelters linked with their WW2 Topic; Year 3 making an Anglo Saxon money pouch within their Anglo Saxon Topic; Year 2 making a bandstand during their Brilliant Beaches topic.

 Why?
 These projects and themes have been established to ensure that knowledge and understanding is sequenced, relevant and can support children in building upon prior learning.
 The unit is planned in a way so that key skills are recapped and revisited to encourage retention.
 Lessons are then planned against a progressive set of practical skills taken from our in-house progression of skills document.
 We regularly have opportunities to link our English and Maths to our DT projects – for example maths measurement skills, wider understanding of a historical context through design, or with opportunities to reinforce basic English and Maths skills.
 Teaching DT in this way supports the learning in other subjects to give a contextual understanding as well as supporting retention.

-In early years, DT is taught under the area of Understanding the World.
+In early years, DT is woven throughout the curriculum as show in the Long-Term Overview.